 The Business Case for Breastfeeding is a well-researched program distributed by the Department of Health and Human Services.
 It includes booklets and kits for supporting breastfeeding friendly worksites.Breastfeeding Works Resources

-The Breastfeeding Task Force of Greater Los Angeles has developed toolkits and resources for employees and employers to implement policies and programs to support lactation in the workplace.Investing in Workplace Breastfeeding Programs and Policies: An Employer's Toolkit (PDF)
+Breastfeed LA has developed resources for employees and employers to implement policies and programs to support lactation in the workplace.Investing in Workplace Breastfeeding Programs and Policies: An Employer's Toolkit (PDF)

 The National Business Group on Health's toolkit covers the essential information employers need to understand the components of breastfeeding programs, get started and measure success.
 Valuable resources include breastfeeding program options, employer case studies and materials for employees.
 Employers can create tailored workplace breastfeeding programs and policies.Breastfeeding and Healthy Living: Going Back to Work or School